 What Is Salicylic Acid?
 What to Know About This Favorite Acne Treatment

-one of the most common skin-care ingredients, salicylic acid is used for various conditions, from acne to warts and dandruff.
+Commonly used in a myriad of formulations, salicylic acid is used for various conditions, from acne to warts and dandruff.
 It's gentle enough for daily use, but you have to be careful about what other ingredients you mix it with.
+It's a beta hydroxy acid (BHA) that gently exfoliates the skin.
 You can find salicylic-acid products in the form of toners, serums, cleansers, body washes, and even shampoos.

 Keep reading for two skin-care experts' responses to the most common questions surrounding salicylic acid.